 90 days late

-Once you’re missed three payments in a row, your lender will likely send another, more serious notice, known as a “Demand Letter” or “Notice to Accelerate.”
+Once you’ve missed three payments.
+Your lender will likely send another, more serious notice, known as a “Demand Letter” or “Notice to Accelerate.”
 It’s essentially a notice to bring your mortgage current or face foreclosure proceedings.

 The process and timeline for foreclosure varies from state to state.
-You can look up information on your state’s laws and procedures here.
+You can look up information on your state’s foreclosure laws and procedures online.

 120+ days late

-If you haven’t paid the full amount due or made other payment arrangements by the end of the time frame spelled out in the Demand Letter, your lender will refer you to their attorney, who will schedule a foreclosure sale.
-You’ll receive a notice by mail, have a notice taped to your door, and the sale may be advertised in your local paper.
+If you have not paid in full or made other payment arrangements by the deadline spelled out in the Demand Letter, your lender will refer you to their attorney, who will schedule a foreclosure sale.
+You’ll receive a notice by mail, have a notice taped to your door and the sale may be advertised in your local paper.